liborty/indxvec/README.md

 ## Release Notes (Latest First)

+**Version 1.2.0** - Changed functions in module `merge.rs` to trait methods in two new traits: `Vecops` and `Mutsort`.
+Keeping the old methods for now for backwards compatibility.

 **Version 1.1.9** - Added method `to_plainstr()` to `Printing` trait to ease writing plain format to files.

 **Version 1.1.8** - Added method `pvec(self)` to `Printing` trait.
 It prints vecs to stdout.
 Completed all six ANSI terminal primary bold colours.
 Moved their constants to module `printing.rs`.
 Renamed `red()` to `rd()` for consistent two letter names.
 Updated and reorganised readme.